 The warm, moist genital areas are the perfect breeding ground for germs and if any come in contact with infected body fluids, such as semen, vaginal secretions and blood, the germs will easily take hold.

-- Chlamydia: is the most common STI and can cause infertility in both men and women.
+- Chlamydia: is the most common sexually transmitted infection (STI) and can cause infertility in both men and women.
 For both sexes there are usually no symptoms.
 When symptoms do occur, for women these are pain with sex or with passing urine, low abdominal pain and a vaginal discharge.
 For men, symptoms include pain when passing urine or a discharge.

 - Non-specific urethritis (NSU): only produces symptoms in men and causes inflammation of the urethra, which is the tube passing from the bladder to the end of the penis.